Shanghai Metro rolling stock: Signaling

 In the beginning lines were built in an era where moving block CBTC systems were expensive and China had no experience with them.
-Therefore, lines 1-5 had fixed block TBTC systems capable of headways above 2.5 minutes.
+Therefore, lines 1-5 had fixed block singanling capable of headways above 2.5 minutes.
 Line 3, Line 4, and Line 5 used ALSTOM URBALIS 200, Line 1 and line 2 uses Union Switch & Signal (now Ansaldo STS USA) AF900.